 Here are the other rules:

 - You must own it for at least one year.

 - You actually own the property—you’re not renting it from another investor.

 By these standards, pretty much all real estate investments should fit.

 While several different methods exist, the appropriate depreciation method for you depends on the type of property and how old it is.
 The most common type is “straight-line depreciation,” which steadily depreciates the property over a number of years.
 This is the most general depreciation system, and is general the simplest to use.

 (asset purchase price – salvage value) / useful life

 - Asset purchase price: This one’s easy.
 How much did you pay for the asset?

 - Salvage value: Once the property is fully depreciated, how much do you think it will be worth?

-Useful life of the property: How long the property can be depreciated.
-For real estate investors, the IRS has usefully defined “useful life” for you:
+- Useful life of the property: How long the property can be depreciated, also known as the “recovery period.”
+For real estate investors, the IRS has helpfully defined the “useful life” schedules: